knutsoned/bevy_lazy_signals/README.md

 ---

-Primitives and examples for implementing a lazy kind of reactive signals for Bevy.
+Primitives and examples for implementing a lazy kind of reactive signals for [Bevy](https://github.com/bevyengine/bevy).

 _WARNING:_ This is under active development and comes with even fewer guarantees for fitness to purpose than the licenses provide.

+## Credits

+The initial structure of this project is based on [bevy_rx](https://github.com/aevyrie/bevy_rx).

 ## [Rationale](rationale.md)